 - To vote using a proxy card that may be delivered to you at a later time, simply complete, sign and date the proxy card and return it promptly in the envelope provided.
 If you return your signed proxy card to us before the annual meeting, we will vote your shares as you direct. - To vote over the telephone, dial toll-free 1-866-243-5061 using a touch-tone phone and follow the recorded instructions.
 You will be asked to provide the company number and control number from the Notice.
 Your vote must be received by 11:59 p.m.
-Eastern Time on June 19, 2016 to be counted. - To vote through the internet, go to www.proxypush.com/xbit to complete an electronic proxy card.
+Eastern Time on June 16, 2017 to be counted. - To vote through the internet, go to www.proxypush.com/xbit to complete an electronic proxy card.
 You will be asked to provide the company number and control number from the Notice.
 Your vote must be received by 11:59 p.m.
-Eastern Time on June 19, 2016 to be counted. - To vote in person, come to the annual meeting and we will give you a ballot when you arrive.
+Eastern Time on June 16, 2017 to be counted. - To vote in person, come to the annual meeting (you must present your proxy card to attend) and we will give you a ballot when you arrive.